 Some menu screens require the user to input a numeric value using the navigation keys.
-This is done 'digit' as a time, using the Left and Right keys to select the digit, then the Up and Down keys to change the highlighted digits value.
+This is done a 'digit' at a time, using the Left and Right keys to select the digit, then the Up and Down keys to change the highlighted digits value.